Shivendra690/Udacity-Self-Driving-Car/Projects/finding-land-line/README.md

 In order to draw a single line on the left and right lanes, I modified the `draw_lines()` function to identify the full extent of the lane through line averaging and extrapolation.

-I did so in several steps.
+I did so in 3 steps.

 First, I go through all the lines selected by Hough Line Transform and then separate them into left lines and right lines.